Land: Life science

 Land provides many ecosystem services, such as mitigating climate change, regulating water supply through drainage basins and river systems, and supporting food production.
 Land resources are finite, which has led to regulations intended to safeguard these ecosystem services, and a set of practices called sustainable land management.

 Land biomes

+Forest area as a percentage of land area, by region, 2025.

 A biome is an area "characterized by its vegetation, soil, climate, and wildlife."
 There are five major types of biomes on land: grasslands, forests, deserts, tundras, and freshwater.
 Other types of biomes include shrublands, (Note: World Wildlife Fund's definition of 14 biomes includes Temperate grasslands, savannas and shrublands, Mediterranean forests, woodlands, and scrub, and Deserts and xeric shrublands.) wetlands, (Note: World Wildlife Fund's definition of 14 biomes includes Flooded grasslands and savannas, and Mangroves, which are both wetlands.) and polar ice caps.
 An ecosystem refers to the interaction between organisms within a particular environment, and a habitat refers to the environment where a given species or population of organisms lives.
 Biomes may span more than one continent, and contain a variety of ecosystems and habitats.